blc-org/una/README.md

 Una is a Lightning network node wrapper for LND, c-lightning, Eclair, LndHub, LNBits, more...

-🚧 Una is still in developpment.
+🚧 Una is still in development.

 ## Supported actions
  - [x] Create invoice